Makambako: Ethnic groups

 The largest ethnic group in Makambako town are the Bena.
 Their living arrangements include large, polygamous, extended families and on average, there are more than five children in a household.
 Farming responsibility is left to women with almost all of them following an occupation.
 Female headed households are more dependent on subsistence food, operating as "street vendors" or with mobile fast-food kitchens.

+Other group of people includes Kinga from Makete district who famous in trading activities.
+Pangwa from Ludewa District and Hehe are from nearby Iringa Region.

+There is also a significant number of people from other regions who came to work as Soldiers, Police officers and Railway workers who have established permanent settlement in the town.

 Language

-The residents speak Kisovi a variation of Kibena.
+Kiswahili is widely spoken just as other urban areas of Tanzania.